 Can I collect rent through TurboTenant?

 Through your TurboTenant account, landlords can collect rent online for free.
 It takes less than five minutes to set up in your account, easily keeps track of charges, includes reminders and automatic payments, and it’s secure.
-Renters have the option of paying through an ACH (bank transfer) or a credit/debit card with a fee.
+Renters can pay through an ACH (bank transfer) or a credit/debit card with a fee.
+Plus, landlords can also track offline rent payments like cash or check transactions, ensuring all payments—whether online or offline—are recorded in one place for seamless management.

 Is collecting rent online safe for my tenants and me?